MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Compute/v3.1.0/Set-AzureServiceProject.md

 # Set-AzureServiceProject

 ## SYNOPSIS
-Sets default location, subscription, slot, and storage account for the current service
+Sets default location, subscription, slot, and storage account for the current service.

 ## SYNTAX